-The leukaemic cancer cells left in the body after treatment is referred to as Minimal Residual Disease (MRD) and is the major cause of relapse.
+Leukaemic cancer cells left in the body after treatment are referred to as Minimal Residual Disease (MRD) and are the major cause of relapse.

 When a child is first diagnosed with leukaemia they may have as many as one million million leukaemic cells in their blood and bone marrow.
 This level of disease can be easily detected by examining a blood or bone marrow sample under a microscope.

 The aim of the first stage of treatment is to reduce the burden of leukaemic cells to a level which allows production of normal blood cells to resume.
 A child is said to be in remission when they reach this point.

 However a child in remission may still have as many as one thousand million leukaemic cells in their body.
 This is known as minimal residual disease (MRD).
 This level of disease cannot be readily detected under the microscope.

 Every child is given further treatment in order to completely eradicate the disease from their body.

 It is important to know how much leukaemia is still present in a child’s blood and bone marrow at remission because this helps to predict how likely it is that the child will relapse.